metagenome-atlas/atlas/docs/usage/getting_started.rst

 You can run ``atlas init-public <SRA_IDs>`` and specify any ids, like bioprojects, or other SRA ids.

-Atlas does the folowing steps:
+Atlas does the following steps:

   1. Search SRA for the corresponding sequences (Runs) and save them in the file ``SRA/RunInfo_original.tsv``.
-For example if you specify a Bioproject, it fetches the information for all runs of this project.
+For example, if you specify a Bioproject, it fetches the information for all runs of this project.
   2. Atlas filters the runs to contain only valid metagenome sequences.
 E.g. exclude singleton reads, 16S.
 The output will be saved in ``RunInfo.tsv``
-  3. Sometimes the same Sample is sequenced on different laines, which will result into multipe runs from the same sample.
+  3. Sometimes the same Sample is sequenced on different lanes, which will result into multiple runs from the same sample.
 Atlas will **merge** runs from the same biosample.
   4. Prepare a sample table and a config.yaml similar to the ``atlas init`` command.